 To Prepare the Pan Pudding

-- With unsalted butter, grease all sides of two individual gratin baking dishes.
-The dishes I used here measure 7 inches x 4½ inches x 1¼ inches (18 cm x 11.5 cm x 3 cm) and hold about 12 fluid oz (360 ml) each.
-For the best outcome, use dishes of a similar size or switch to a 8-inch x 8-inch (20 x 20 cm) baking dish for 2 servings.
+- With ½ Tbsp unsalted butter, grease all sides of 2 individual gratin baking dishes.
+The dishes I used here measure 7 x 4½ x 1¼ inches (18 x 11.5 x 3 cm) and hold about 12 fluid oz (360 ml) each.
+For the best outcome, use dishes of a similar size or switch to 1 baking dish that‘s 8 x 8 inches (20 x 20 cm).
 Make sure your dishes are big enough to allow the bread plenty of wiggle room, as the bread pieces will expand in the oven to about 1½ times their original size.
 Tip: Your Pan Pudding will brown more easily if you use a shallow baking dish with low sides, which allow the hot air to circulate better.

-- Cut one 2-cm-thick slice of shokupan into 16 square pieces.
-Place them in the baking dish(es), spacing them evenly throughout.
-Make sure there's plenty of room between the pieces for the bread to expand while baking; do not stuff the dish(es) with too much bread.
+- Cut 1 slice shokupan (Japanese milk bread) that‘s 2 cm thick into 16 square pieces.
+Place the squares in the baking dish(es), spacing them evenly throughout.
+Make sure there‘s plenty of room between the pieces for the bread to expand while baking; do not stuff the dish(es) with too much bread.
 Tip: Arrange the pieces so the brown crust is dispersed evenly among the white bread pieces.
 You want the final look to have brown spots here and there, and not just in one area.

-- In a medium bowl, crack the eggs and beat until blended (I use this flat whisk and love it).
+- In a medium bowl, crack 2 large eggs (50 g each w/o shell) and beat until blended (I use a flat whisk and love it).

-- Add the sugar and salt, and beat well until the sugar is completely dissolved.
+- Add ¼ cup sugar and ⅛ tsp Diamond Crystal kosher salt, and beat well until the sugar is completely dissolved.
 You want to make sure all the sugar goes into the custard and is not left in the bowl when you pour.

-- Next, add the vanilla and gradually whisk in the milk.
+- Next, add ½ tsp pure vanilla extract and gradually whisk in 1½ cups whole milk.
 Blend well together.

 - Slowly pour half of the custard mixture in a thin stream on top of the bread squares.
 Pause for a minute or two to allow the bread pieces to absorb some of the liquid.
 Then, pour in the other half of the mixture.
 It‘s okay if the bread pieces are floating.
 The custard will cook through in the oven.
 Tip: You might think that there is not enough bread in the dish, but this bread-to-custard ratio is key to the melt-in-your-mouth texture we want.
 Do not adjust by adding more bread or custard.